 Common triggers of vasomotor rhinitis include:

 - Temperature changes

 - Air pollution

-Gustatory rhinitis has been confirmed by studies.
+Gustatory rhinitis has been confirmed by many studies.
 A 1989 study found spicy foods caused increased nasal congestion compared to control foods.

 If you suspect spicy foods are the cause of your runny nose after you eat, consider toning down the spice.
 Adding dairy products or other fat-containing foods to your meal can help reduce the impact of spicy foods.
 That’s why Indian restaurants often offer a yogurt dish called raita with their dishes.

 3 ways to stop your nose running when you eat

 1. Prevention - Rule out common causes

 If you’ve noticed your nose tends to run when you eat, the first thing to do is to rule out common causes of a runny nose.

 If you suffer from seasonal allergies, make sure those are under control.
 If you eat a Iot of spicy food, tone it down a bit and see if that helps.
 If it’s winter, try running a humidifier to see if your nose calms down.